 - 2 cups gravy

 - Carefully spread the mashed potatoes over the top.
-This will be full but just fits into the 9.5 dish.
 Put the butter slices on the top of the potatoes.

 - Bake for about 40 minutes - until it is heated through.
 Gravy will be a little bubbly and the butter on top will be melted.